 A 3-D Geological Model was constructed for the Los Calatos Porphyry Complex on the basis of the detailed geology, which incorporated lithology, alteration type and structure (breccias) that developed in response to an evolving porphyry system.
 The model, and the supporting drill hole dataset, was provided to SRK Consulting (Chile) S.A.
 (SRK) to produce an updated Mineral Resource Estimate in accordance with the guidelines of the JORC Code, 2012 Edition.
 The JORC 2012 Edition Table 1 Report in support of the Mineral Resource Estimate for the Los Calatos Project is included as Appendix 4 of this release.
-A summary of the information material to understanding the Mineral Resource Estimate is provided in Table 2 below.

-At a cut-off grade of 0.5% Cu, the Measured and Indicated Mineral Resource is 137 million tonnes at 0.73% Cu and 434 ppm Mo, with an Inferred Mineral Resource of 216 million tonnes at 0.78% Cu and 244 ppm Mo (Table 3).
+At a cut-off grade of 0.5% Cu, the Measured and Indicated Mineral Resource is 137 million tonnes at 0.73% Cu and 434 ppm Mo, with an Inferred Mineral Resource of 216 million tonnes at 0.78% Cu and 244 ppm Mo (Table 2).